 At Tembusu Law, our team of dedicated family and divorce lawyers in Singapore is here to assist you through all stages of the divorce process, including child custody disputes.
 We offer comprehensive legal support in matters such as contested divorces, child custody and access applications, and more.

-Frequently Asked Questions About Joint Custody Meaning
+Frequently Asked Questions About The Meaning Of Joint Custody In Singapore

 Can Joint Custody Be Modified After The Initial Court Order?

 Yes, joint custody arrangements can be modified after the initial Court order.
-If circumstances change significantly—such as a parent moving to a new location, changes in employment, or issues affecting the child’s well-being—either parent can request a modification.
+If circumstances change significantly, such as a parent moving to a new location, changes in employment, or issues affecting the child’s well-being, either parent can request a modification.

 The Court will review the request and determine if altering the custody arrangement is in the best interests of the child.